nfinit/ansibench/README.md

 quickly built by issuing the `make` command in that directory.
 By default, these benchmarks are built without any optimizations for testing purposes.

+Benchmarks can then be run by issuing `make run`, though they may need parameters passed to them in order to run properly.
+These parameters are described in each benchmark's section.

 ### Optimizing benchmarks

 All makefiles in this package by default attempt to build a benchmark with